 It’s no secret that youth is revered in cultures near and far.
-Centuries of society’s preoccupation with youth argues that this trend is unlikely to change, and Botox helps people to gain a competitive edge in youth-driven society while they age.
+Centuries of society’s preoccupation with youth argue that this trend is unlikely to change, and Botox helps people to gain a competitive edge in a youth-driven society while they age.
 Moreover, psychologists have shown most people harbor a cognitive bias called the Halo Effect, which induces them to believe that attractive people have other positive personality traits, like intelligence and kindness.
-If society deems youth attractive, and equates attractiveness to goodness, then using Botox to achieve a youthful look isn’t vain – it’s prudent.
+If society deems youth attractive and equates attractiveness to goodness, then using Botox to achieve a youthful look isn’t vain – it’s prudent.

 It leads to higher self-esteem and better overall health

-The link between positive body image and high self-esteem is well established, and a recent Botox study showed correlation to improved self-esteem and better overall health.
+The link between positive body image and high self-esteem is well established, and a recent Botox study showed a correlation to improved self-esteem and better overall health.
 Of 100 participants, half were selected at random to receive Botox injections, and the other half were administered a placebo treatment.
 Both Botox-treated patients and those who only received placebos reported improved body image, self-esteem, and overall physical health.
 This lends weight to the argument that the proactive nature of Botox treatments leads to better overall self-care, which promotes overall wellness.

 Arguments against Botox